 Remote desktop services are less important than they used to be, because cloud computing makes it easier to access data anywhere.
 However, they can still be helpful if you need to access something that's on your office computer.

-When you install Microsoft Remote Desktop onto your mobile device (it’s available for Android, Apple and Windows Mobile), you can control another computer from your mobile device.
-You’ll see your usual desktop, software and everything.
+When you install Microsoft Remote Desktop onto your mobile device (it's available for Android, Apple and Windows Mobile), you can control another computer from your mobile device.
+You'll see your usual desktop and software installations as though they were right in front of you.

 Do you really need to stay in touch?